Trebor-Huang/history/README.md

 - Link to important books and papers I recommend reading.
 - Clear up some important misunderstandings.

 This is my coursework.
-I have already finished the submitted version (`d0aaf51`), but this is still being actively expanded.
+I have already finished the submitted version `d0aaf51`, but this is still being actively expanded (mostly during winter/summer holidays though).
 Suggestions and PR's are welcome!

 ## Recent updates